biocore/scikit-bio-rfcs/active/003-seq-feature.md

 The current implementation of `positional_metadata` in the `Sequence` class takes > 1TB memory to read in a E. coli genome with 260K features.
 And the `pandas` sparse data frame can alleviate the mem usage, but it is still too memory hogging.
 The discussion is mainly in this [thread](https://github.com/biocore/scikit-bio/issues/1159).
 Storing intervals instead of `positional_metadata` would substantially save on memory.

 Additional benefits of having a `feature_metadata` objects include the ability to rapidly query features by coordinates.
 Interval trees allow for both querying by position and ranges to retrieve all overlapping intervals.
 This can be particularly helpful when dealing with layers of features (i.e. transcripts made up of exons, or operons made up of genes).
+In addition, this metadata could be used in other objects such as TabularMSA to store coding information within each alignment.

 # Detailed design